JorianWoltjer/Scanmap/README.md

 # Scanmap

 Scan networks fast with a fancy output.
 Made to be very user friendly.

+Originally made for a school project, but made into a real useful tool.

 ## Usage